Faleye-jide/Faleye-jide/README.md

  Hi, I'm Jide👋
- I am a Data Scientist and Software Engineering enthusiast
+ I am a Data Scientist and Software Engineering with an extensive experience in using Python for building machine learning and web applications
-- 🌱 I’m currently exploring Django and JavaScript.
+- 🌱 I’m currently exploring Java.
-- 💞️ I’m looking to collaborate on project not limited to finance and health.
+- 💞️ I’m looking to collaborate on exciting project not limited to finance and health industry.
 - 📫 How to reach me:
 Faleyejide@gmail.com or via Linkeldn
 - Fun fact: I love football and learning new technologies